glapointe7/HousePrices/Analysis.md

 # Models Building
 In this section, we train different models and give predictions on the sale price of each house.
 We will use the extreme gradient boosting trees, the random forest and LASSO algorithms to build models.

 Those algorithms need 2 inputs : the dataset as a matrix and the real sale prices from the train set.
-Since we had many NA and None values which have been replaced by 0, then it should be more efficient to use a sparse matrix to represent the dataset.
+Since we had many NA and None values that have been replaced by 0, then it should be more efficient to use a sparse matrix to represent the dataset.

 ```
-Dataset contains 34075 zeros which is 14.25553 % of the dataset.
+Dataset contains 42661 zeros which is 17.84755 % of the dataset.
 ```